mwvgroup/Pitt-Google-Broker/docs/source/broker-design/broker-overview.rst

 **night conductor** (5) orchestrates the broker, starting up resources and jobs at night and shutting them down in the morning.

-To view the resources, see `View and Access
+To view the resources, see :doc:`../run-a-broker-instance/view-resources`.
-Resources <../run-a-broker-instance/view-resources.md>`__.

 Details and Name Stubs
 ~~~~~~~~~~~~~~~~~~~~~~